In your food processor, place the flour,

 place on a lightly floured

-pastry from sticking to the counter and to ensure uniform thickness, keep
+To prevent the pastry from sticking to the counter and to ensure

-lifting up and turning the pastry a quarter turn as you roll (always roll from
+uniform thickness, keep lifting up and turning the pastry a quarter turn as you

-place the rounds into a 12-cup muffin tin.
-Cover and place in the
+place the rounds into a 12-cup muffin pan.
+Cover and place in the refrigerator

 Butter Tart Filling: In

-the bowl of your electric mixer, or with a hand mixer, beat the
+the bowl of your electric stand mixer, fitted with the paddle

 vanilla extract.
 Stir in the cream.
-If using nuts and/or raisins,
+Place about 1 1/2 teaspoons of walnuts and/or raisins

 or until the